syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/column-rendering.md

 # Column Rendering in Angular Grid Component

-Columns in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid define the structure and presentation of data.
+Columns in the Angular Data Grid define the structure and presentation of data.
 This section outlines manual, automatic, and dynamic rendering approaches to ensure clarity and flexibility in grid design.

 The column definitions serve as the data source schema in the grid.
 Grid operations such as sorting, filtering, and grouping are performed based on column definitions.
 The [field](https://ej2.syncfusion.com/angular/documentation/api/grid/column#field) property of the grid column is necessary to map the data source values to the grid columns.